bristlemouth/bm_core/README.md

 More to come...

 ## Documentation
-Documentation is hosted on this github [page]() that covers the integration API and its usage.
+Documentation is hosted on this github [page](https://bristlemouth.github.io/bm_core/index.html), which covers the integration API and its usage.
 In order to build the documentation `python` and `make` are required.
 Python dependencies are installed by running `pip install -r docs/requirements.txt`.
 It is recommended that these be installed in a python virtual environment.
 To build the documentation locally, run following command from the root of the repository `make -C docs html`.
 All documentation can then be found under the `build` directory at the root of the repository.

+When contributing to documentation, please utilize [semantic line breaks](https://sembr.org/) when updating markup files.